cleverettgirl/riddikulus/README.md

 # Hi, this is Riddikulus

-This is an e-commerce store that sells magical creatures from the fantastic world of harry potter.
+Riddikulus is an e-commerce store that sells magical creatures from the fantastic world of Harry Potter.
-Uses NodeJs and Express for backend, React with Redux for the front.
+It Uses Node.js and Express for the back-end; React with Redux for the front-end.
-Testing done with Mocha, Chai and Enzyme.
+Testing is done with Mocha, Chai and Enzyme.

 ## Checkout the live site!